Murder of Cecilia Strzyzowski: Femicide investigation

 César Sena was called to testify on 6 June in court.
-When he arrived, he had scratches on his neck, something that was captured by the cameras of the journalists who were covering the news.
+When he arrived, he had scratches on his neck that were captured by the cameras of the journalists who were covering the news.
 The prosecutor maintained that the state of his hands would be compatible with a strangulation manoeuvre toward the victim.
-After testifying as a witness, the prosecutors detected contradictions in his testimony, which is why prosecutor Jorge Cáceres Olivera requested to search the Senas' home.
-After the inspection, police found a butcher's saw, a machete, ammunition, stains of blood and bone fragments.
+After César testified as a witness, the prosecutors detected contradictions in his testimony, so prosecutor Jorge Cáceres Olivera requested to search the Senas' home.
+After the inspection, police found a butcher's saw, a machete, ammunition, stains of blood, and bone fragments.
 Two days later, Olivera asked to classify Cecilia's disappearance as femicide.
-Furthermore, one of the hypotheses supported by the prosecutor is that Cecilia's cell phone would have been activated for the last time in one of the pig farms in the Sena estate.
+Furthermore, one of the hypotheses supported by the prosecutor is that Cecilia's cell phone was activated for the last time in one of the pig farms in the Sena estate.

-Magali Fernández Leyes, a member of the Emerenciano Foundation, voluntarily provided evidence where the Sena changed their cell phones on 2 June, one day after Cecilia's disappearance.
-She also claimed to have a WhatsApp audio from Marcela Acuña's sister, Patricia, where she expressed her fear over the possibility that Gustavo Melgarejo, the landlord, "saw how the pigs devoured Cecilia".
+Magali Fernández Leyes, a member of the Emerenciano Foundation, voluntarily provided evidence about the Sena changing their cell phones on 2 June, one day after Cecilia's disappearance.
+She also claimed to have a WhatsApp audio from Marcela Acuña's sister, Patricia, where Patricia expressed her fear over the possibility that Gustavo Melgarejo, the landlord, "saw how the pigs devoured Cecilia."
 On 13 June, the prosecution changed the circumstances from missing person to an alleged femicide.

-On 13 June, the Prosecutor's Office summoned Melgarejo, Fabiana González and Gustavo Obregón, although Melgarejo was the only one who presented his statement; Both Gonzáles and Obregó refused the investigation due to lack of evidence, according to their lawyer Juan Fernando Díaz.
+On 13 June, the Prosecutor's Office summoned Melgarejo, Fabiana González and Gustavo Obregón, although Melgarejo was the only one who presented his statement.
+Both Gonzáles and Obregó refused to cooperate with the investigation due to lack of evidence, according to their lawyer Juan Fernando Díaz.
 On 14 June, Melgarejo, along with his partner Griselda Reynoso, declared having seen César Sena and Gustavo Obregón arrive at the Sena home, along with Cecilia on 4 June, who was sitting and having lunch in the back seat of one of the vehicles.
-It is alleged that subsequently she was murdered and her body was buried in Puerto Tirol.
-After the confession, a search was carried out in the town with judicial experts but no evidence was found.
-Also, Fabiana González's house located in Villa Itatí and Obregón's apartment in Villa Centenario were searched.
+It is alleged that she was subsequently murdered and her body was buried in Puerto Tirol.

+After the confession, a search was carried out in the town, but no evidence was found.
+Fabiana González's house, located in Villa Itatí, and Obregón's apartment in Villa Centenario were searched.
 The possible clothes that Cecilia would have worn in the Sena house were also seized.